bpaynich/BRK-stocks-/README.md

 Things to do:

-Scrape lat/long data for list of headquarters
+Scrape lat/long data for list of headquarters<br/>
-Scrape general information from wikipedia?  or some database for company information Display All headquarter markers on main page
+Scrape general information from wikipedia?  or some database for company information<br/>
+Display All headquarter markers on main page<br/>
-Display filtered headquarters on company page
+Display filtered headquarters on company page<br/>
-Chart Stock Historical Chart price per stock
+Chart Stock Historical Chart price per stock<br/>
-Chart Stock Price over last 12 months
+Chart Stock Price over last 12 months<br/>
-Chart Historical Stock Volume
+Chart Historical Stock Volume<br/>
-Chart Average percentage change over year, but Day of year SVG showing largest 1 day increase and Day
+Chart Average percentage change over year, but Day of year<br/>
+SVG showing largest 1 day increase and Day<br/>
-SVG showing largest 1 day decrease and Day
+SVG showing largest 1 day decrease and Day<br/>
-SVG showing Day of year that stock closes higher during the year and by what percentage SVG showing Day of year that stock closes lower during the eyar and what percentage Install PDF.js and create PDF displaying information
+SVG showing Day of year that stock closes higher during the year and by what percentage<br/>
+SVG showing Day of year that stock closes lower during the eyar and what percentage<br/>
+Install PDF.js and create PDF displaying information<br/>